-Be it the reason behind using jaggery in the sweets or the importance of flying kites, when the children realise the significance, they enjoy the festival and its traditions.
-With the help of a colourful backdrop, picture cards and real materials like mango leaves toran, yellu bella (sesame and jaggery), sakkarae acchu (sugar dolls), kabbu (sugar cane) and clay pots the festival came to life!
-It helped the children understand the importance of the harvest festival and helped to inculcate moral values like politeness, sharing, respect towards elders, and respect for nature.
+Be it the reason behind using jaggery in the sweets or the importance of flying kites, when the children realized the significance, they enjoyed the festival and its traditions.
+With the help of a colourful backdrop, picture cards and real materials like mango leaves toran, yellu bella (sesame and jaggery), sakkarae acchu (sugar dolls), kabbu (sugar cane) and clay pots the festival came to life.
+It helped the children understand the importance of the harvest festival and inculcate moral values like politeness, sharing, respect towards elders, and respect for nature.

-An Art activity was done to reinforce the concept and this also helps in developing fine motor skills.
+An art activity was conducted to reinforce the concept and this also helps in developing fine motor skills.

 The LKG children enjoyed drawing the kite and the sun.
 The activity also reinforced the concept of Sankranti where people worship the sun god and fly kites during this festival.